 I grew up in and around NYC: born in Manhattan, learned to ride a bike in Queens, and went to high school in Great Neck.
 I moved to Montreal, Canada to attend McGill University, where I graduated with a B.A. in Art History and Economics.

 While in school, I started a number of businesses, all of which derived from self-taught and sophomoric web/photoshop skills, plus an obsession with music I was digging for on the internet.
-The first business was a web design company, which led me to designing party flyers.
-That led to starting a party and concert promotion company, which led to artist management, and then a complimentary platform to manage social contests and event guestlists.
+The first business was a web design company, which led to designing newsletters and flyers for parties.
+From there, I decided to start my own party and concert promotion operation, and then a complimentary platform to manage social contests and event guest- lists.
 Montreal had an extremely special music scene at that time, which was partly why I stuck around, learned French, and became a permanent resident of Canada.

-In 2018, I joined Andreessen Horowitz to take a wider view of decentralized networks.
-Today, I'm a partner on the investment team at a16z crypto, a venture fund dedicated to investing in blockchain computing and it's applications.
+In 2018, I joined Andreessen Horowitz to take a wider view of decentralized networks and helped to spin out a16z crypto, a venture fund dedicated to investing in blockchain computing and applications.